Dyr0tH/ReadSail/README.md

 5. **Login & Logout Functionality**: Secure your library database with login and logout functionality to ensure only authorized users can access and manage the system.

-6. **Database Powered by MSSQL**: ReadSail uses Microsoft SQL Server as its database engine, running in a Docker container for ease of deployment and management.
+6. **Database Powered by MySQL**: ReadSail uses MySQL Server as its database engine, running in a Docker container for ease of deployment and management.

-7. **Inbuilt Database Manger**: ReadSail comes with a built-in Database Manager that takes care of all the heavy lifting.
+7. **Inbuilt Database Manager**: ReadSail comes with a built-in Database Manager that takes care of all the heavy lifting.
 No need to play architect with tables and columns!
-Just toss our trusty MSSQL DB into the Docker ring, fire up ReadSail, and let our Database Manager do the 'boring' stuff for you.
+Just toss our trusty MySQL DB into the Docker ring, fire up ReadSail, and let our Database Manager do the 'boring' stuff for you.
 It's like having your own personal data wizard—no capes required!

 ## Getting Started